johnryanmcnally/capstone/README.md

 A few sentences about how to run/train the ingredient prediction model

 #### Cuisine Identification
-A few sentences about how to run/train the ingredient prediciton model
+A few sentences about how to run/train the cuisine identification model

 #### Streamlit App
 A few sentences about how the streamlit app is organized